istio/istio.io/content/en/blog/2024/l7-policy-with-opa/index.md

 #### Sharing data between filters

 Finally, since the envoy works with filters, you can pass data to the following envoy filters.
-That is done using `dynamic_metadata`.
+That is done using "dynamic_metadata".

 This is useful when you want to pass data to another ext_authz filter in the change or you want to print it in the application logs.